colinhacks/bye-react/README.md

 `bye-react --undo`

 ## How It Works
+1. Uninstalls react and react-dom.
-1. Installs preact and preact-compat (obviously) via npm (or yarn, if a Yarn lockfile is detected)
+2. Installs preact and preact-compat (obviously) via npm (or yarn, if a Yarn lockfile is detected)
-2. Checks for usage of [Webpack](https://github.com/webpack).
+3. Checks for usage of [Webpack](https://github.com/webpack).
 If detected,  an alias is added to webpack.config.js.
 Specifically [these lines](lib/mod/webpackAliasLines.js) are appended to the end of the file.
-3. Checks for usage of [Babel’s React preset](https://babeljs.io/docs/plugins/preset-react/).
+4. Checks for usage of [Babel’s React preset](https://babeljs.io/docs/plugins/preset-react/).
 If detected, [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) is installed and used to create an alias in .babelrc
-4. Checks for usage of Browserify.
+5. Checks for usage of Browserify.
 If detected, [aliasify](https://github.com/benbria/aliasify) is installed and used to create an alias in package.json.